Austin Reaves NBA Playoffs Player Props: Lakers vs. Warriors

 Austin Reaves Insights vs. the Warriors

-- This season, Austin Reaves has made four field goals per game, which adds up to 7.4% of his team's total makes.
+- This season, Austin Reaves has made 4.0 shots per game, which accounts for 7.4% of his team's total makes.

-- He's taken 3.4 threes per game, or 8.4% of his team's shots from beyond the arc this season.
+- He's connected on 1.3 threes per game, or 9.7% of his team's makes from beyond the arc this season.

-- Defensively, the Warriors are 21st in the league, giving up 117.1 points per contest.
+- On defense, the Warriors have given up 117.1 points per game, which is 21st-best in the NBA.

-- Giving up 43.3 rebounds per contest, the Warriors are the 15th-ranked squad in the league.
+- On the glass, the Warriors have allowed 43.3 rebounds per game, which puts them 15th in the league.

-- In terms of assists, the Warriors have conceded 25.7 per game, 15th in the league.
+- Looking at assists, the Warriors have conceded 25.7 per game, 15th in the league.

 Austin Reaves vs. the Warriors